Meet the Team

 Mandy loves using technology as a tool both for reflection and for celebrating great practice and has five ISBN numbers to her name!

 As Senior Strategic Adviser at the Central South Consortium, Richard has responsibility for curriculum, qualifications and assessment.
-Leading the work of the strategic team since November 2017, he works closely with Senior Challenge Advisers to coordinate curriculum support for schools across the region.
+Leading the work of the strategic team since November 2017, he works closely with Principal Improvement Partners to coordinate curriculum support for schools across the region.
 Richard also oversees the school-led curriculum professional learning offer as part of the Central South Wales Challenge.
 Working in partnership with Welsh Government the regional consortia and other middle tier organisations, Richard leads the strategic development of post-16; PISA and WJEC professional learning priorities.

 Prior to this, as Strategic Adviser for Digital Learning for over 2 years, Richard led the school-led strategy for digital education, focusing on the use of the Hwb platform, the development of digital competence and the development of extra-curricular code clubs across the region.
 Richard supported Welsh Government to establish the network of Digital Pioneer schools and the work of Pioneer schools’ during the development of the Curriculum for Wales.